tock/tockloader/docs/jlinkexe.md

 Returns None or a board name if we can parse the emulators list and find a valid board.

+To add to this list, connect your board, then:

+$ JLinkExe
+> ShowEmuList

+and hope there is something unique we can match on.

 ### \_list\_emulators
 ```py